Spreading of droplets under various gravitational accelerations: Results

 \section{Results}

-The \textsc{vip-drop\textsuperscript{2}} module was used during multiple campaigns at \gls{zarm} between November 2021 and June 2022 to obtain data in microgravity, using the drop tower's catapult system to provide sufficient experiment time for the observation of the spread of large droplets.
-We report here preliminary data analyses to exemplify the capabilities of the module.
+The \textsc{vip-drop\textsuperscript{2}} module was used on three campaigns at \gls{zarm} between November 2021 and June 2022, hence producing data both on-ground and in microgravity, using the drop tower's catapult system.
+We report here preliminary data analysis to exemplify the capabilities of the module.
 A more in-depth discussion of physical effects will be provided elsewhere.
-Data have been obtained both under microgravity conditions (labeled $\mu g$), and in corresponding ground experiments in the same setup and using the same materials and experiment parameters (labeled $1g$).
+Data obtained under microgravity conditions is labeled $\mu g$, and corresponding ground experiment is labeled $1g$.

-The four locations provided by the module were exploited as follows: (a) \Gls{piv} is conducted on the N section.
-Imaging from below also allows to verify the sphericity of the droplet and confirm its radius.
-The \gls{piv} data is obtained at \SI{50}{fps} using one of the Ximea cameras. (b) The E and W sections were exclusively used for shadowgraphy, with frame rates of respectively \SI{500}{fps} and \SI{240}{fps}. (c) In the S section, stress birefringence patterns were observed with \SI{500}{fps}, combining imaging from the side and from below.
+Two material classes are used during experiments.
+Shadowgraphy and \gls{piv} are performed on aqueous solution of \gls{paa} (referred to in the following under its commercial name Carbopol).
+The stress-optical measurements are performed on micellar solutions of \gls{ctab} and \gls{nasal} at varying concentrations, keeping the \gls{ctab}/\gls{nasal} ratio fixed at $5/3$.